ntricarichi22/Fantasyfootball/docs/CFC-HOME-SCREEN-SPEC.md

 ## End of Spec — Ready for Build

 Final note: the home screen design is fully locked.
 Every copy string, every color, every behavioral rule is decided.
-The only items intentionally deferred are content-data-dependent (briefing variants, urgency triggers, persona/ring data wiring) and will be locked at the build phase against actual data sources.
+The only items intentionally deferred are content-data-dependent (briefing variants, urgency triggers, persona/ring data wiring) and adjacent build work (the Pro Personnel and Research & Strategy doors themselves) — all logged in Section 16.

 Pick this up in a new chat by attaching this document along with `/docs/CFC-APP-STATUS.md`.
 The new chat should not need any conversation history beyond these two files to execute the build cleanly.